koyeb-community/imagga-image-recognition/README.md

 Below is what you need to use this function:

 * A Koyeb valid account
-* Valid Imagga API credentials
+* Valid Imagga API credentials configured in your Koyeb account.
+To learn how to do this, please read how to [configure Secrets](/docs/secrets)
 * A Store to upload images and save the function result